Statesman (automobile): South Africa

-Statesman HQ models were marketed in South Africa as the AQ Chevrolet Constantia and the Chevrolet de Ville The Constantia was fitted with an Australian five-litre V8 or locally assembled 4.1-litre inline-six and was considered locally built, although a lot of the components came from Australia in CKD form.
+Statesman HQ models were marketed in South Africa as the AQ Chevrolet Constantia and the Chevrolet de Ville.
+The Constantia was fitted with an Australian five-litre V8 or locally assembled 4.1-litre inline-six and was considered locally built, although a lot of the components came from Australia in CKD form.
 The Chevrolet de Ville, however, used an imported 5.7-litre V8 as fitted to Australian Statesman and was priced 33 percent higher than a comparable Constantia V8.

 The de Ville received praise for being considerably more nimble, lighter, more compact and better handling than the American models it replaced without any loss in accommodation.
 Power for the 350 V8 was claimed at 205.2 and 174.2 kW, SAE and net figures respectively.

 Japan

-From 1973 to 1976, HQ models were exported to Japan as the Isuzu Statesman De Ville.
-Isuzu sold 246 De Villes between late 1973 and 1976.
-Unique to the Japanese model were fender-mounted mirrors, an "Isuzu by GMH" badge at the rear, and Holden Kingswood hubcaps.
-It received a new interior and the 5.0-litre Holden V8.
+The HQ Statesman was exported to Japan as the Isuzu Statesman De Ville from 1973 to 1976.
+It featured mirrors installed on the front guards, wheel covers with a different design, and Holden badges.
+It was powered by a 5.0-litre Holden V8 producing 165 kW, paired with a three-speed automatic transmission.
+Either 246 or 250 units were sold.

 Thailand

-HQ Holden models were locally assembled in Thailand from knock-down kits and sold as the Monaro LS (Kingswood) and Chevrolet De Ville (Statesman.)
+HQ Holden models were locally assembled in Thailand from knock-down kits and sold as the Monaro LS (Kingswood) and Chevrolet De Ville (Statesman).